-To get an accurate reading, you can buy humidity-measuring instruments, called hygrometers, or sling psychrometers.
+To get an accurate reading, you can buy a humidity-measuring instrument such as a hygrometer or a sling psychrometer.
 Otherwise, watch your windows for symptoms of excess humidity.
 When excessive moisture collects on the inside glass in a living room or bedroom, you're approaching the humidity danger level.

 Isn't high indoor humidity healthy in winter?

 That's a common belief, but there is little evidence to support it.
-Humidity in a heated house, whether it is high or low, is not an important health factor to a normally healthy person.
-And there is little scientific evidence that the health of most people will be adversely affected if humidity is kept at a level that prevents excessive condensation.
+High or low humidity in a heated house has not been shown to be an important health factor to a normal healthy person.

-Then what are some recommended indoor relative humidity levels for winter?
+What are the recommended indoor relative humidity levels for winter?

 The University of Minnesota Engineering Laboratories performed a series of long and careful experiments on that subject.
 The following table shows the maximum safe humidity for your home, paint, insulation, and structural members:

 When safe humidity levels are maintained, condensation is very unlikely, and a healthy interior environment exists for the home and its occupants.

 What are some low-cost ways I can reduce or eliminate condensation?